Aditya Bhattacharya: Career

 He started his film career as an actor in Shyam Benegal's Mandi (1983), where he played the role of Smita Patil's boyfriend.
 He followed it up Rihaee (1988) and Sudhir Mishra's Hazaaron Khwaishein Aisi (2003).
 He made his debut as director with Raakh (1989), which starred Aamir Khan, his second after his debut with Ketan Mehta's Holi (1984), though it was released only after his blockbuster QSQT (1989); the film did not do well at the box office; however, it went on to receive three National Film Awards, and a Best Directorial Debut Award at the Bengal Film Journalists' Association Awards.

 Meanwhile, he also worked as a photo journalist.
 Subsequently, he shifted base in 1988 from Mumbai to Rome, where he made an Italian film, some music videos, etc.

 His film Dubai Return (2005), which he also produced under the banner Aditya Pictures, starred Irrfan Khan and Divya Dutta, which premiered at IFFI Goa 2005.

 In 2012, he produced and directed Bombay's Most Wanted (BMW), a film on encounter specialist played by Javed Jaffrey.
 BMW was screened at the Mumbai Film Festival, organised by MAMI.

 Personal life

 He was in a relationship with actress and theatre person Sanjana Kapoor for many years, whom he had met during the theatre days at Prithvi Theatre, and later married, but the marriage did not last.
-Presently, he is married to an Italian, Maria Giovanna and divides his time between Sicily and Mumbai.
+He was then in a relationship with an Italian woman Maria Giovanna - separated, following with a lady in Barcelona, also separated; currently he lives in Barcelona, and divides his time between Barcelona and Mumbai.